 The Asset Management Department is focused on the life cycle management of ATC’s transmission assets.
-The objective is to ensure assets perform the required function in a sustainable manner at the lowest life cycle cost.
+The objective is to ensure assets perform the required function in a sustainable manner while managing life cycle cost.

 Coordination of design, commissioning, operation, maintenance and replacement strategy is crucial to achieve this objective.
 Asset Renewal is the “replacement strategy” piece of the asset life cycle.
 Asset Renewal is driven by public and worker safety, regulatory compliance, reliability and operational performance.

-The ATC Asset Renewal plan captures the balance between lowest whole life cycle cost and reliable performance of the ATC transmission system.
-ATC’s Asset Renewal plan calls for an estimated spend of $1.1 billion over the 10-year plan horizon.
+The ATC Asset Renewal plan captures the balance between life cycle cost and reliable performance of the ATC transmission system.
+ATC’s Asset Renewal plan calls for an estimated spend of $1.2 billion over the 10-year plan horizon.

 State of Existing Facilities

-ATC benchmarks its transmission line performance with 20 transmission operators across the United States.
-This sample comprises 41 percent of the United States/Canadian transmission grid based upon NERC bulk power line mileage.
-ATC lines operating at 69, 115, 138, and 345kV were top 10 percent for reliability performance in 2012.
+ATC benchmarks its transmission line performance with 14 transmission operators across the United States.
+This sample comprises 30 percent of the United States/Canadian transmission grid based upon NERC bulk power line mileage.
+ATC line reliability remained a top performer in 2013 Transmission Reliability Composite Score (TACS) highlighted by “Best in Class” for 100-161kV, “Top Decile” for 345-500kV and “Top Quartile” for 69kV voltage classes.
+The TACS computation contains 5 years of age-weighted outage data, with approximately 80% of weight on the most recent 2 years.
 As evidenced by reliability data, our lines are performing well.
 However, targeted investment will be required to maintain reliability.

 ATC’s protective relay systems are critical to the safe and reliable operation of the transmission system.
 The plan is to modernize the relay systems to meet compliance requirements, improve reliability, minimize inadvertent operation, and provide additional information to ATC System Operations to improve restoration time when an outage does occur.